ibutcha/isg-tech-docs/docs/database/README.md

 	* PostgreSQL
 	* Oracle

- * **NoSQL Databases** a.k.a "not only SQL" are non tabular, and store data differently than relational tables.
+ * **NoSQL Databases** a.k.a "not only SQL" are non-tabular, meaning not meant in presenting data in the form of rows-column, moreover, the way it will store data is different than relational databases.
 NoSQL databases come in a variety of data model types such as:
 	* Key-Value Store
 	* Document Store
 	* Wide-Column Store